-a.
-The applicant shall be a local government unit.

-- b.
-The applicant shall be a rural county or a local government unit located in a rural county. - c.
-First priority shall be given to a water supply system, wastewater collection system, or wastewater treatment work that creates or retains jobs.
-A water supply system, wastewater collection system, or wastewater treatment work shall also receive funding priority if the project is located in an economically distressed county as defined by G.S.
-143B-437.01. - d.
-A water supply system, wastewater collection system, or wastewater treatment work that is proposed in a nondistressed county must meet at least one of the following criteria: (i) be located in that part of a rural nondistressed county where the poverty rate is at least one hundred fifty percent (150%) of the State poverty rate, (ii) be located in that part of a rural nondistressed county where the unemployment rate is at least double the State unemployment rate for the most recent reporting period available, or (iii) be located in that part of a rural nondistressed county that experiences an actual or imminent loss of jobs in a number that equals or exceeds five percent (5%) of the total number of jobs in that part of the county. awarded for a water supply system, wastewater collection system, or wastewater treatment work in a nondistressed county shall be matched on a dollar-for-dollar basis in the amount of the grant awarded.
+- a.
+The applicant shall be a local government unit. - b.
+The applicant shall be a rural county. - c.
+First priority shall be given to a water or wastewater infrastructure project that creates or retains jobs.
+Second priority shall be given to a project that eliminates an imminent and identifiable threat to public health.
+A project shall also receive funding priority if the project is located within one of the 55 most distressed counties as designated by the North Carolina Department of Commerce. - d.
+A project that is proposed in a nondistressed county must meet at least one of the following criteria: (i) be located in that part of a rural nondistressed county where the poverty rate is at least one hundred fifty percent (150%) of the State poverty rate, (ii) be located in that part of a rural nondistressed county where the unemployment rate is at least double the State unemployment rate for the most recent reporting period available, (iii) be located in that part of a rural nondistressed county that experiences an actual or imminent loss of jobs in a number that equals or exceeds five percent (5%) of the total number of jobs in that part of the county, or (iv) be a water or sewer project located in an economically distressed community experiencing health-related or environmental quality problems.
+Any grant awarded for a project in a nondistressed county shall be matched on a dollarfor-dollar basis in the amount of the grant awarded.